andrewchambers/bupstash/README.md

 - Data deduplication allowing efficient storage of large numbers of data snapshots. [see how]

-- Zero knowledge storage servers, with cryptographically assured privacy. [see how]
+- Client side encryption of data and metadata - cryptographically assured privacy. [see how]

 - Access controls over ssh, allowing different permissions on a per ssh key basis. [see how]

-- Key/Value tagging system for data and a query language. [see how]
+- Key/Value backup tagging system and query language. [see how]

 - Simple, scriptable command line interface. [see how]